openebs-archive/openebs-docs/docs/kb.md

    ```
    kubectl apply -f openebs_v1alpha1_blockdeviceclaim_cr.yaml -n <openebs_installed_namespace>
    ```
-   **Note:** The blockdevice CR should be created on the same namespace where openebs is installed.
+   **Note:** The blockdeviceclaim CR should be created on the same namespace where openebs is installed.

-4. Verify if particular BD is claimed using the following command:
+4. Verify if particular BDC is created for the given BD cr using the following command:

    ```
    kubectl get bdc -n <openebs_installed_namespace>